What does conditioner do for hair?

 When shampoo is applied to remove sebum, residual hairspray, dead cells, and dirt from your hair and scalp, it also creates a slight swelling of the cuticle layer.
 The cuticles, which normally cover the hair shafts in a tight, even formation like shingles on a roof top, lift away from the hair shaft.
 In this state, hair is more vulnerable to damaging environmental factors and heat.
 This is where products like normal and deep conditioners come in.
 They reduce the cuticle swelling, forming a tight layer with no gaps or raised cuticles.
 Your hair is now ready for styling and will make it through the day without serious damage.
 Properly conditioned hair is supple and retains moisture for dazzling shimmer.

 Deep conditioner – a regular part of your hair care regime

-If your hair and scalp tend to be greasy and even the lightest conditioner is too rich, a leave-in hair conditioner may be the light-weight solution.
-After shampooing the moisturizing conditioner can be targeted to the part of your hair that actually needs conditioning.
-The hair ends are the usual targets.
-Leave-in conditioners also work well for fine hair.
-There are, for example, collagen-containing leave-in cures, which give flat, thin hair more bounce.
-These leave-in cures may also be applied to the root portion of the hair where more volume and bounce is needed.
+If you tend to have greasy hair, and you find even the lightest conditioner is too rich, a deep treatment may be a good lightweight solution.
+After shampooing, a moisturizing conditioner can be applied directly to your hair, especially to the ends.
+Deep conditioners work especially well when it’s necessary to find a product that suits hairstyles for fine hair.
+Collagen-containing conditioner options give flat, fine hair more bounce.
+These deep treatments may also be applied to the roots of the hair where more volume and bounce is needed.